rethinkdb/horizon-docs/authentication.md

 ## Anonymous

 The second auth type is anonymous.
 If anonymous authentication is enabled in the config, any user requesting anonymous authentication will be given a new JWT, with no other confirmation necessary.
-The server will create a user entry in the users table for this JWT, with no other way to authenticate as this user than by passing the JWT back.
-(This is done under the hood with the jwt being stored in localStorage and passed back on subsequent requests automatically).
+The server will create a user entry in the users table for this token, with no other way to authenticate as this user than by passing the token back.
+(This is done "under the hood," with the JWT stored in localStorage and passed back automatically on subsequent requests.)

 ```js
 const horizon = Horizon({ authType: 'anonymous' });
 ```

-This type of authentication is useful when you need to differentiate users but don't want to use a popular 3rd party to authenticate them.
-This is essentially the means of "Creating an account" or "Signing up" for people who use your website.
+In effect, this authentication type creates a "temporary user" for use with the current session.
+This allows user information to be saved while that session is active, but the user has no way of reauthenticating with the same account if the token is lost.
+(Note that the temporary user ID is stored in the Horizon database, and must be cleaned up manually.)

 # Using OAuth